Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 permalink: /burritoverse/nimu/
 ---

-*Last update was on March 1st, 2021 around 11:25AM.
-Currently twelve entries behind, goal is writing at least four a day.*
+*Last update was on March 2nd, 2021 around 1:40PM.
+Still twelve entries behind, goal is writing at least four a day so possibly more in downtime at work.*

 *Added August 13th, 2020 - 10:01:16 && July 4th, 2017 - 22:49:17*